rubrikinc/terraform-provider-polaris/docs/guides/users_and_roles.md

 ---
-page_title: "Custom Roles"
+page_title: "Users and Roles"
 ---

-# Managing RSC roles using Terraform
+# Managing RSC users and roles using Terraform
 In v0.5.0, support for custom roles has been added through two new resources and two new data sources:
  * `polaris_custom_role` _(Resource)_
  * `polaris_role_assignment` _(Resource)_
  * `polaris_role` _(Data Source)_
  * `polaris_role_template` _(Data Source)_

+And in v0.6.0, support for users has been added through a single new resource:
+ * `polaris_user` _(Resource)_

-The `polaris_custom_role` resource is used to define custom roles.
-The `polaris_role_assignment` resource is used to assign a role, custom or builtin, to a user.
+The `polaris_user` and `polaris_custom_role` resources are used to define users and custom roles.
+The `polaris_role_assignment` resource is used to assign roles, custom or builtin, to a user managed outside of Terraform, e.g. the UI.
+If the user is managed by Terraform, assign all roles using the `polaris_user` resource.
 The `polaris_role` data source is used to refer to a role, custom or builtin, by name.
 And finally, the `polaris_role_template` data source is used to refer to a builtin RSC role template by name.

 ## Creating a custom role
 Custom roles can be created in two different ways, either by specifying the permissions of the role manually or by